You are here

 • Engages in sex work as a worker or client.

 The vaccine is given as a series of two doses.
 You must wait at least 28 days after your first dose to get your second dose.
+At this time, there is no recommendation for a booster dose following a two-dose series.

 The vaccine cannot be administered to people who have symptoms that could be due to mpox.
 Instead, find a location for testing